tqdm/tqdm/README.rst

-``tqdm`` means "progress" in Arabic (taqadum, تقدّم) and an abbreviation for "I love you so much" in Spanish (te quiero demasiado).
+``tqdm`` means "progress" in Arabic (taqadum, تقدّم) and is an abbreviation for "I love you so much" in Spanish (te quiero demasiado).

 Instantly make your loops show a smart progress meter - just wrap any iterable with ``tqdm(iterable)``, and you're done!